Box score

 A box score is a structured summary of the results from a sport competition.
 The box score lists the game score as well as individual and team achievements in the game.

-Among the sports in which box scores are common are baseball, basketball, football, volleyball and hockey.
+Among the sports in which box scores are common are baseball, basketball, American football, volleyball and hockey.

 Background

-The box score data is derived from a statistics sheet, and is then summarized into a contingency table, also known as a cross tabulation or cross tab or as a basic set of averages.
+The box score data is derived from a statistics sheet and is then summarized into a table of counts or averages.
 This is used to help determine the relationship between elements, and in sports, certain percentages often help define the success of a team.
 This information is then correlated to a player, or a team where it is read to obtain a general idea of how the game was played or how the player performed during the game, a season, or their career.

 Early implementation

 Prominent baseball journalist Henry Chadwick is credited with creating the modern baseball box score in 1859.
-In addition to the creation of the Chadwick boxscore, Chadwick also coined the baseball term "strike-out."
+In addition to the creation of the Chadwick box score, Chadwick also coined the baseball term "strike-out."
 The first game with the box score implemented was in 1859, featuring the Brooklyn Excelsiors versus the Brooklyn Stars, with the Brooklyn Stars being the victor.